-We’re all familiar with the sight of a dog lapping energetically at their water bowl.
+We’re all familiar with the sight of a dog lapping energetically at their dog bowl.
 But when was the last time you saw a thirsty cat?
 Would you even recognise one?
 Our feline friends can trace their roots back to the Middle Eastern wildcat Felis sylvestris.
 Centuries of domestication have resulted in the lovable moggie we know today but many of their ancestors’ instincts and behaviours remain just below the surface – including a rather fastidious attitude to drinking water.
 Understanding some of these behavioural quirks will help ensure your own cat is well hydrated.

 Signs your cat is dehydrated

 Throughout the year, but particularly during the hot summer months, dehydration can be a real problem for all animals.
 Cats will naturally seek out shade or cooler surfaces to lie on.
 If your cat can’t find natural remedies to bring down their temperature you may need to intervene to keep them more comfortable.
 Cats do sweat but they do it through their paws and from between their toes so it may not be immediately noticeable.
 Other signs to look out for are listlessness and poor elasticity in their skin.
 You can test this by pinching the fur behind their neck and observing how quickly it returns to normal.